PFAS Reporting and Recordkeeping Requirements: What Equipment Manufacturers Need to Know

 What Are PFAS?

 Per- and polyfluoroalkyl substances (PFAS) are a large family of synthetic organofluorine compounds which contain thousands of unique chemical entities.
-For many industries, including the non-road sector, PFAS chemistries are selected to provide high thermal and chemical stability, a resistance to heat, pressure, chemical, and friction stressors, as well as very low surface tensions, making them repellent to both water and oil.
+For many industries, including the non-road sector, PFAS chemistries are selected to provide high thermal and chemical stability, a resistance to heat, pressure, chemical, and friction stressors, as well as extremely low surface tensions, making them repellent to both water and oil.
 Due to their highly advantageous properties, PFAS can be found in a variety of different applications, including:

 • Seals, gaskets, O-rings